 In August 2016, VELUX announced a collaboration with Apple to develop products compatible with Apple’s HomeKit smart home platform.
 VELUX is one of a small number of companies that is currently working with Apple to develop products for this platform, and this collaboration is part of our ongoing innovation strategy.
 More information on the Apple collaboration can be found here.

 Also, in January 2017, VELUX announced a partnership agreement with innovative consumer technology company NETATMO, to develop a range of smart home products under the name VELUX ACTIVE.
-These products, expected to launch in autumn 2018, will provide WiFi connectivity and smart controls for VELUX Integra roof windows and sunscreening products, along with a control app for iOS and Android devices.
+These products, available in July 2018, will provide WiFi connectivity and smart controls for VELUX Integra roof windows and sunscreening products, along with a control app for iOS and Android devices.
 Based on a range of indoor climate parameters, such as temperature, sunlight levels, humidity and CO2 levels, users will be able to automate window and sunscreen operation – thereby ensuring the optimum indoor climate at home at all times.
 If you want to be among the first to know when the product is available, please sign up via this link.
 More information on the partnership with NETATMO can be found here.